Thorns On The Roselia

 I was flabbergasted.
 Every second we hung around wasted precious time, time we could have spent rescuing Sunflora.
 "Can't we just go after him already?!"
 I shouted, on the point of losing it completely.
 This was not turning out to be one of my better days and I did not want that human to get away with my best friend.

 "More haste, less speed, my dear."

-I turned round to find myself facing a troop of Treecko which lived in the oak tree growing at the far end of the park.
+I turned round to find myself facing a troop of Treeckos which lived in the oak tree growing at the far end of the park.
 I knew that tree well; it was one of the most distinctive landmarks around and it had been there for as long as we could remember.
 Indeed, some said it had been there for as long as four-hundred years, before the humans turned this piece of land into a park.
-There had been a troop of Treecko living in its branches ever since it grew large enough to support a number of tree-dwelling Pokemon.
+The Treecko troop had lived in its branches ever since it grew large enough to support a number of tree-dwelling Pokemon.
 They seldom ventured down to the ground - indeed, some of the more boistrous ones among them referred to ground-dwelling Pokemon such as myself as "ground lubbers" - but now they had.
 All thirty of them stood facing me, standing shoulder-to-shoulder.